sqass/api-testing/README.md

 ### Create your first DELETE request

-We can incur by the name, if you want to delete a record then we use DELETE request.
+We can infer by the name that if you want to delete a record then we would use a DELETE request.

 `RequestUrl` : http://127.0.0.1:7174/api/employee/2